addy-10/AWS-Project-1/README.md

 ## How It Works

 ### Scheduled Ingestion
-Glue job runs on predefined schedule and loads data from RDS to S3 Bronze layer.
+Glue job runs on predefined schedule and loads incremental data from RDS using a metadata table to S3 Bronze layer.
+Same job is used to update latest processed timestamp for orders table in metadata table.
+This help us to ensure atleast once processing.

 ### Event-Based Validation
 New files in Bronze trigger Lambda, which invokes a Glue job to:
-- Apply data validation rules
+- Apply data validation rules - based on valid order status
-- Segregate bad records
+- Segregate bad records - into doscarded folder
-- Promote clean data
+- Promote clean data - into staging folder(silver layer)

 ### Analytics
 Athena queries only the Silver layer for reporting and BI dashboards.
+We use glue crawlers to crawl on silver layer data and perform analytics.

 ---